rock-core/tools-roby/README.txt

 == Before installation

-Whatever the way you install Roby, the only dependencies that you really have to install yourself are util-- and (optionally) QtRuby (see above).
-In the case of Util--, you must make sure that it is, after installation, available to pkg-config by either installing it in a standard prefix (either <tt>/usr</tt>
+Whatever the way you install Roby, the only dependencies that you really have to install yourself are boost (including boost/graph) and (optionally) QtRuby (see above).
+If boost is not installed in a standard location, you will also have to use the --with-boost-dir option to build Roby graph's extension.
-or <tt>/usr/local</tt>) or by updating PKG_CONFIG_PATH.

 Moreover, Roby uses {the jamis template}[http://weblog.jamisbuck.org/2005/4/8/rdoc-template], which is